There are plenty of professional NFL players still worth millions of dollars in retirement, but that isn't the case when it comes to Terrell Owens.

 Throughout his career, Owens made a ton of money.
 He signed contracts worth $30 million in salary and also added more in various bonuses.
 In total, he made around $80 million through the NFL.

 Surprisingly, it's reported that Owens never signed an endorsement deal during his career, but later worked with fast food chains and a fantasy sports platform in retirement.

-However, the former American football star’s salary didn’t mean much with how he lived his life and the money owed to his children and their mothers.
-According to Celebrity Net Worth, Terrell Owens’ net worth is estimated around $500,000 in 2021.
+Still, the former football star's salary didn't mean much with how he lived his life and the money owed to his children and their mothers.
+According to Celebrity Net Worth, Terrell Owens' net worth is estimated around $500,000 in 2022.

 Owens is a Hall-of-Fame talent, larger-than-life personality and one of the game's greatest football wide receivers ever.
 Much like many former professional athletes, that doesn't guarantee lifelong financial stability.